coderwang/image-preview/COMPRESS.md

 ![sharp_install_failed](./src/assets/readme/sharp_install_failed.png)

+Please check your network status and make sure the node version is `^18.17.0 or >=20.3.0`, then re-enable the extension.

-You can try to install it manually.
+If it does not work, you can try to install it manually.

 ## Manually Install Sharp